 DeltaViewer makes full use of OpenGL.
 High performance video cards greatly accelerates DeltaViewer.
 Also, the more VRAM you have, the larger textures can be applied to objects, resulting in the more beautiful final picture.
 These high-performance video cards are usually BTO options.
 You may need to order one when you buy the next Macintosh, or buy an add-on card and replace the older one yourself.

 To use texture mapping in 3DView, you need a video card which supports 3D texturing.
 All of the Newer Macs come with a video card capable of 3D texturing, but some older Macs do not support 3D texturing.

-Masaaki Wada (Graduate School of Information Science and Technology, Osaka University)
+Masaaki Wada (Department of Information and Computer Sciences, Nara Women's University)